 In terms of Section 33(2) of the Act, each benefit option shall be self-supporting in terms of membership and financial performance and will be financially sound.
-For the year ended 31 December 2023, the Plus option was in a loss position, thereby contravening Section 33(2) of the Act, the total insurance service result loss amounted to R 39 402 203.
-The Plus option experienced a net healthcare loss of R 42 774 487 as at 31 December 2023 (2022 loss: R 33 991 512).
+For the year ended 31 December 2024, the Plus option was in a net healthcare loss position of R30 589 752 (2023 loss: R 44 439 352) thereby contravening Section 33(2) of the Act.
+The scheme budgeted for a loss of R21 737 044 on the Plus option due to the high solvency reserves.
+The pricing for 2024 was approved by the CMS on 27 October 2023, therefore the scheme is in line with the budgeted expectations for this non-compliance.

 The operating deficit experienced by the Scheme was in line with the budget.
-Given the high solvency ratio of the Scheme the trustees budgeted for a deficit in 2023 utilising some of the accumulated funds to subsidise members' contribution increases and thereby limiting members' contribution increases.
+Given the high solvency ratio of the Scheme the trustees budgeted for a deficit in 2024 utilising some of the accumulated funds to subsidise members' contribution increases and thereby limiting members' contribution increases.

 The trustees continue to monitor the performance of the Scheme and they will make appropriate interventions during the annual benefit review process.
-As the solvency ratio at reporting date was 132.2% (2022: 131.1%), the Board of Trustees are comfortable that the Scheme would remain compliant with the minimum solvency ratio prescribed by the Medical Schemes Act.
+As the solvency ratio at reporting date was 139.9% (2023: 132.2%), the Board of Trustees are comfortable that the Scheme would remain compliant with the minimum solvency ratio prescribed by the Medical Schemes Act.